How long does it take to get a tax refund?

 Tax prep software can greatly simplify and streamline the tax filing process.
 These programs include all the IRS forms and schedules you’ll need, and they also help you follow all the current tax laws and take advantage of every potential deduction, which could boost your tax refund.

-As we’ve mentioned, the accuracy of your tax return is one of the biggest reasons for delays, either in your return being accepted or your refund being processed.
-After you’ve completed your return but before you’ve filed it, go through it line by line to ensure that each piece of information is accurate.
+The accuracy of your tax return is one of the biggest reasons for delays, either in your return being accepted or your refund being processed.
+Go through your return line by line to ensure that each piece of information is accurate after you’ve completed the form but before it’s filed.

 As detailed above, filing your return electronically and choosing to receive your refund via direct deposit instead of a check in the mail will accelerate your refund considerably.
 With e-filing and direct deposit, your refund could be in your bank account less than two weeks after the IRS accepts your return.